a2z2k26/bumba-voice/docs/archive/ptt-sprints/SPRINT_4.2_SUMMARY.md

 ## Objectives

-Create the transport adapter that bridges the PTT system with CHATTA's existing voice transport layer, providing a drop-in replacement for `record_audio_with_silence_detection()` while maintaining full interface compatibility.
+Create the transport adapter that bridges the PTT system with Bumba Voice's existing voice transport layer, providing a drop-in replacement for `record_audio_with_silence_detection()` while maintaining full interface compatibility.

 ---